 - Clean and soak dal and in some water for 30 minutes.
 Drain water and keep it ready.

-- In a 3 liter pressure cooker, add oil and fry onions till translucent.
+- Heat 1 tbsp oil and saute onions till translucent.

 - Add chopped tomatoes, green chilies, 4 chopped garlic and saute for 2 minutes.

 - Add cooked dal, salt, kasuri methi and let it simmer for few minutes.
 Add extra water if you feel its too thick.

 - Add ghee in a small frying pan and when ghee is warm, add cumin seeds and 6 chopped garlic.
 Add this tempering in the dal, add juice of 1 lemon, and mix well.